 - At the age of 10, Rousseau’s father quarreled with a wealth landowner and moved.
 Since then Rousseau saw little of him.

 - At the age of 13 Rousseau apprenticed to a notary, then to an engraver who beat him.
 At 15 Rousseau took shelter in the city of Savoy with a Roman Catholic priest.
-There Rousseau met 29 year old Françoise-Louise de Warens who concerted him to Catholicism.
+There Rousseau met 29 year old Françoise-Louise de Warens who converted him to Catholicism.

 - As a teenager, Rousseau supported himself as a servant, tutor and secretary in Italy and France while living on and off with de Warens.